 The Hybrid Music Lab (former Studio für Elektronische Musik) offers the surroundings, infrastructure and educational context for such musical endeavors.

 During the first two years of the curriculum, lessons include 0,75 seminar hours per week to teach the technical basics.
-Furthermore there is continuous individual support in teaching during the first 3 years of study with 0,75 lesson hours per week, focusing on practical realisation of your own compositions, deepening technical understanding where relevant.
+Furthermore there is continuous individual support, focusing on practical realisation of your own compositions, deepening technical understanding where relevant.

 In 2020 we will be purchasing high-end video and projection gear.